-One might say the Frisians originally have much in common with sea nomads.
-Living on one of those little pieces of our planet that was neither land nor sea and accepting no higher authority than the gods they worshiped.
-During the turbulent Migration Period and its aftermath this sea-people with their nautical skills, being possibly even the first to re-introduce sails again since the pullout of the Romans, and with a life style forced to be pragmatic, had recognized the opportunities the dangerous waterwolf offered to them.
-Seas were in fact the medieval interstate highways.
+One might say originally the Frisians have much in common with sea nomads.
+Living on one of those little pieces of our planet that was neither land nor sea, and accepting no higher authority than the gods they worshiped.
+Since central power structures cannot get hold to these twilight-lands.
+During the turbulent Migration Period and its aftermath this sea-people with their nautical skills, being possibly even the first to re-introduce sails again since the pullout of the Romans, and with a lifestyle forced to be pragmatic, had recognized the opportunities the dangerous waterwolf offers.
+Seas were, and are, in fact the medieval interstate highways.
 With their ships and sails, their overseas network and these excellent ‘highways’ the Frisian merchants in pursuit of a profit were crucial for the rebirth of commercial activity in Western Europe and, moreover, they lay the foundation for free-trade and economic liberalism as we know it today.
 A concept of thinking and of working together globally, conquering the world of Homo sapiens ever since.
 Or should we say, a concept that hás conquered the world?
-The prison of path evolution.
+The prison of path evolution, and no escaping it anymore.

-It's no coincidence the name of ruler Audulf of Frisia has been preserved on Frisian money.
-It are coins minted around AD 600.
+It's no coincidence the name of ruler Audulfus, or Audulf, of Frisia has been preserved on Frisian coin money when the birth of liberalism was about to take place.
+It are solidi minted around AD 600.
 Money with a portrait comparable to a U.S. dollar note with the portrait of president George Washington on it.
 The era ruler or King Audulf lived, marks the start of the heyday of the Frisian trade.

 solidus AVDVLFVS (left) FRISIA (right)